MohitMukherji/ITO_stimuli_lookit/README.md

 # README

 This repository hosts stimuli for the Children Helping Science experiment "Is This One?".
-It is maintained by Mohit Mukherji.